FuriousGeorge19/W205-Course-Content/01-Introduction/sync-slides.md

 This section is a walk through of how we will iterate through assignments.
 :::

-## Class 1

-- Preview, discussion, walkthrough set up for github for Assignment 1

 ## Between Class 1 & Class 2

 - async material for Week 1
 - Readings for Week 1
-- Turn in Assignment 01

-## Class 2

-- Groups share Assignment 01
-- Preview Query Project
-- Preview, discussion, SQL query activities to prepare for Assignment 2
-- Can revise Assignment 01 & turn in morning after Class 2

 ## Between Class 2 & Class 3

 - async material for Week 2
 - Readings for Week 2
-- Turn in Assignment 02

-## Class 3

-- Groups share Assignment 02
-- Preview, discussion, do google cloud platform setup and sql statements for Assignment 03
-- Can revise Assignment 02 & turn in morning after Class 3

 #